zxxngod/QuantumNexus-Core/README.md

 This project is licensed under the terms of the [MIT License](LICENSE).

-## Contact

-For questions or inquiries, please reach out to the Quantum Nexus team at [contact@quantumnexus.org](mailto:contact@quantumnexus.org).

 ---

 Join us in shaping the future of technology with Quantum Nexus!